Skip to product information

 Material Brass

-Size available Length: 18.5 Inches, Width: 7.5 Inches, Depth: 5.5 Inches,
+Product Dimension Length: 18.5 Inches, Width: 7.5 Inches, Depth: 5.5 Inches

-Item Weight 6.060 Kg
+Weight 6 Kg

-Number of Items 1 Dhanvantri Brass Idol
+Number of Item 1 Dhanvantri Brass Idol

-Ayurvedic Hospitals, Home, Temple, Medical practitioners
+Suitable for Ayurvedic Hospitals, Home, Temple, Medical practitioners

 Sold by Rachana Traders